adobe/spectrum-css/.changeset/deep-sloths-fetch.md

 ### Actionbar S2 Migration

 Action bar now has some updated colors, corner radius, and icons.
-There's a new look to the default and emphasized variants and each have a custom touch in both light and dark themes.
+There's a new look to the default and emphasized variants.

 The emphasized has changed from an `accent` background color to a `neutral` background color.
+In light mode, the clear button and action buttons are `staticWhite` and in dark mode they are `staticBlack`.

 #### New tokens